Manual SST of Galera Cluster Node With mariadb-backup

 ### Check the nodes

-Ensure the donor and joiner nodes have the same `mariadb-backup` version.
+Ensure you understand the version compatibility between your nodes.
+For a standard manual SST, the donor and joiner should run the same `mariadb-backup` version.

 ```bash